sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

         └── heft
 ```

-Now there is a `heft` binary application which works fine on current `Mac OS X` machines and contains our Cobra application.
+Now there is a `heft` binary application which works fine on current `Mac OS X` machines and contains the Cobra application.

 ```bash
 $ > ./build/0.0.1/darwin_amd64/heft version
 heft v0.0.1
 ```

+## Usa a Makefile for easy handling

 Of course you will forget about all the parameters you can pass to `goxc` and the handling of new versions is kind of messy.
 Thankfully we have `make` available!
 Move all commands into a neat `Makefile` with the following content: